3ttercap/apachevirtualhostgen/README.md

 These variables are located at the top of the script

-1. The `siteroot` variable contains the root of for your website files
+1. The `saveto` variable contains the file root of where to save virtualhost files
-2. The `errorlog` variable contains the root for error logs
+2. The `logs` variable contains the root for all access/error logs
-3. The `accesslog` variable contains the root for access logs
-4. The `saveto` variable contains to the root for virtualhost files to go

 ## Usage